 The UKGC has come up with eight categories of lottery, which each has its own set of rules.
 Small Society Lotteries, for example, have to be set up for non-commercial purposes such as a sports club and have a top ticket sale amount of £20,000.
 Large Society Lotteries are similar, but the ticket sales have a minimum amount of £20,000.
 Local Authority Lotteries are run by local authorities and need a gambling licence.

 Private Society Lotteries can be used to raise money for the purposes of what the society was set up, or to raise money for a good cause.
-Work Lotteries, which are the same as Residents’ Lotteries, can’t make any profit and are limited to those that live or work in the same area.
+Work Lotteries, which are the same as Residents’ Lotteries, can’t make a net win and are limited to those that live or work in the same area.
 These can be used to raise money for charity, too.
-Customers lotteries are run by businesses and no profit can be made.
+Customers lotteries are run by businesses and no net win can be made.

 Incidental Lotteries are those that are hosted by commercial events like an exhibition or non-commercial events, such as a school fete.
 They have to be for a good cause and cannot make any commercial gain.
 In all of these incidents, the word ‘lottery’ can be replaced by ‘raffle’, seeing as though.
 They are essentially the same thing and the same rules apply to both.
 Who can run them and who can take part differs with each type.

-Whether You Want to Make a Profit Matters
+Whether You Want to Make a Personal Gain Matters

-A lot of raffles will not be suitable for people to use if they’re trying to turn a profit.
+A lot of raffles will not be suitable for people to use if they’re trying to get a personal gain.
 All money that gets collected through the sale of tickets needs to be used to pay for any expenses in the running of the raffle and the prizes that are being offered.
 There are other rules in place for such raffles, including prizes being limited to a value of £50 and ensuring that tickets aren’t sold to children under the age of 16.